amitxv/PC-Tuning/docs/post-install.md

 1. Navigate to ``View -> Devices by connection``

-    - Disable any PCIe, SATA, NVMe and XHCI controllers with nothing connected to them
+    - Disable any PCIe, SATA, NVMe and XHCI controllers and USB hubs with nothing connected to them

     - Disable everything that isn't the GPU on the same PCIe port